XianXin0418/SWORD-pipeline/README.md

 Snakemake Workflow of RNA-Seq Data Analysis

 Requirement:
-pre-installed Docker Engine
+install the Docker Engine
-Illumina sequencing file (.fastq, .fq, .fastq.gz, or .fq.gz) download link of reference genome and annotation file (optional)
+make a new directory /ABSOLUTE/PATH/TO/SWORD/data/ save your Illumina sequencing file (.fastq, .fq, .fastq.gz, or .fq.gz) into the data/ prepare the download link of reference genome and annotation file (optional)

 Step 1:
 fill the sampleTable.tsv file based on your samples, fill the congif.yaml file according to your requirement, and use the preparing_yaml.py script to generate the final configuration file.